hernantz/blog/content/its-the-competition-stupid.md

 collateral damages and the gap between what the sate does and what people want.
 This way, lots of [small and independent governments][24] can act as socio-economic labs running experiments simultaneously.
-Cities could be a minimal viable independent unit of government.
+Cities could be a minimum, viable and independent unit of government.

 ## Conclusion